lawrie/MuraxArduino/README.md

 #### PulseIn

-There is a single PulseIn peripheral on BlackIce pin 34.
-It can be used in combination with the trigger pin (Arduino pin 4) to drive a ping sensor.
+There is a single PulseIn peripheral with two pulseIn pins on BlackIce pins 34 and 22.
+It can be used in combination with a trigger pin to drive an HC-SR04 ping sensor.

 It is accessed using the Arduino pulseIn and pulseInLong methods.
+The pin number is the channel (0 or 1).

 The PulseIn peripheral is implemented by [PulseIn.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/PulseIn.scala).